Don’t be a rule breaker in BNI and make people question why it’s just not fair!

-source I hate rules!
-I know this likely surprises my friends, but it’s true.
+I hate rules!
+This may surprise my friends, but it’s true.
 I hate rules, but I hate injustice even more and I see injustice happen in BNI Chapters all the time all over the world!
-I have been a witness to it this injustice in Israel, Australia, Hong Kong, London, Ireland, America, Malaysia, and… I could go on but I won’t.
+Also I have been a witness to it this injustice in Israel, Australia, Hong Kong, London, Ireland, America, Malaysia, and… I could go on but I won’t.

-where to buy Pregabalin in canada When member of a BNI Chapter take a role on the membership committee they commit to the chapter that they will hold members accountable and look after the wellbeing of the chapter and all members of the group.
+When member of a BNI Chapter takes on a role on the BNI membership committee they commit to the chapter that they will hold members accountable and look after the wellbeing of the BNI chapter and all members of the group.
 They commit to uphold the policies and the code of ethics not just for their well-being but for health of the entire chapter.

-http://southernoceanvillas.com/cheap-viagra-on Yet time and time again I see considerable injustice in the groups.
+Yet time and time again I see considerable injustice in the BNI groups.
 Here are a few of the most common things I witness:

 - A member behaves badly but the members of the membership committee take no action because this person is a client of theirs.
 They are looking after their own good and not the good of the group.
 THAT IS INJUSTICE